Status and control tool for watchdogd

 notice, info, debug.

-and an optional message to be stored as the reset reason label (usually
+message to be stored as the reset reason label (usually process name).
+A

-the same as omitting the argument, leading to an immediate reset.
-On
+omitting the argument, leading to an immediate reset.
+On systems with

 performing the WDT reset.

 reason (see above